judnich/TupleMarkup/README.md

 #Tuple Markup Language

 An extremely simple all-purpose markup language: nested lists with bracket-minimizing syntax.
-It enables JSON-like and XML-like semantics within the same clean and consistent language, plus much more.
+It enables XML-like and JSON-like semantics within the same clean and consistent language, plus much more.

-**Status:** _Complete parser/API implementations are availible in C and C++.
-As time permits, implementations in more languages (e.g. Google Go, Python, Ruby, Javascript, etc.) are planned._
+### Why TML?

+TML allows you to express human-readable data with a syntax much simpler and less cluttered than other general purpose markup/data languages.
+TML reserves only four symbols, yet is flexible enough to express an extremely wide range of data semantics.

+In contrast, many software engineers find XML to be overly verbose, complex, bulky, and irregular.
+Fun fact: The book "XML in a Nutshell" is **714** pages long.

+* _"XML sometimes feels an awful lot like using an enormous sledgehammer to drive common household nails." - [Jeff Atwood](http://www.codinghorror.com/blog/2008/05/xml-the-angle-bracket-tax.html)_

 ### What is in this repository?

 This repo contains TML parsers and query APIs implemented in a variety of languages.
 These allow your applications to quickly and easily access data from TML files.
-Refer to a TML parser implementation folder for examples and documentation on using TML data in your application.
+Refer to a TML parser implementation folder for examples and documentation on using TML data in your application. _Status: Complete parser/API implementations are availible in C and C++.
+Implementations in more languages (e.g. Google Go, Python, Ruby, Javascript, etc.) are planned, as time permits._

 ##TML Examples